 To learn Tips for SBI PO Preparation In 60 Days, check at the linked article.

 Given below are some of the important things that candidates should avoid while they are gearing up for their bank exam preparation:

 - Reading novels, reading biographies/autobiographies might also help.
 However, much time should not be wasted in them.

 - Take occasional breaks to replenish and rejuvenate their minds.

 - Stay away from the negative environment as well as negative people.

 - Do not be a gossipmonger rather focus on studying.

-Remember answering 100 and questions with 95-100% accuracy will help you gain more than answering 150 plus questions with 60-70% accuracy, stating the fact that there is no room for confusion.
-For any guidance, Byju’s counselors are here to assist you.
+It is imperative to remember that answering 100 questions with 95-100% accuracy will help candidates to gain more confidence than answering 150 plus questions with 60-70% accuracy, stating the fact that there is no room for confusion.

 For additional guidance on upcoming bank exams, candidates can check out BYJU’s website for updated content or directly talk to our Academic Counselors to resolve all their queries.